LuxDL/Lux.jl/docs/src/manual/migrate_from_flux.md

     ```
 ```

-To reiterate some of the important points:
+To reiterate some important points:

 * Don't store mutables like Arrays inside a Lux Layer.
 * Parameters and States should be constructured inside the respective `initial*` functions.